Yankton (Converted Yacht)

 During the first few months of 1917, Yankton patrolled the waters around Cuba, helping to protect the flow of trade to and from Cuba and other Latin American nations.
 War came early in the spring, less than two months after the German Empire announced its resumption of unrestricted submarine warfare.
 A month after the 6 April declaration of war, the converted yacht began duty with the newly organized Patrol Force.
 Her initial assignment sent her to the waters along the coast of northern New England.
 Late in August, Yankton headed for Gibraltar to join a section of the Patrol Force protecting Allied shipping in the approaches to the coasts of England and France from German U-boats.

 The converted yacht served at the Gibraltar station until mid-August 1918.
 Besides the Atlantic approaches to the strait, she patrolled portions of the western Mediterranean.
 In addition to carrying out offensive patrols against enemy submarines, she joined the screens which escorted convoys on the final legs of their voyages to Europe and North Africa and shepherded Allied ships in the western Mediterranean.
 Her logs indicate several brushes with U-boats which, unfortunately, could not be confirmed by other sources.

-Following her sale, Yankton was converted to mercantile service, but she turned up in government records once again two years after her sale when she was seized in New York laden with illegal rum.
-After extensive litigation, she returned to merchant service, honest merchant service this time, until broken up at Boston during the summer of 1930.
+Following her sale, Yankton underwent conversion to mercantile service, but she turned up in government records once again two years after her sale when she was seized in New York laden with illegal rum.
+After extensive litigation, she returned to merchant service—honest merchant service this time—until broken up at Boston during the summer of 1930.